Keno/bmcnonsense/blog/05-flashing3.md

 ![BBBSPI](images/BBBSPI.jpg)

-Those following along closely may have noticed that I'm using the aligator clips from the external programmer again.
+Those following along closely may have noticed that I'm using the aligator clips from the external programmer again (late addendum: at 3.3V - average power consumption around 250mA).
 In this case, this is not to hold the BMC in reset, but simply because I wanted to avoid stressing the BBB's voltage regulator.
 The motherboard takes about 400mA, which while not a huge number